Current Version: v1.8-alpha

 Rome Version: v1.5 (vanilla, preferably steam)

-For questions and updates on this mod and others join the community discord!
+For questions and updates on this mod and others join the community or the Randomiser specific discord.

 RTW Community: Discord invite